how to remove laminate flooring without removing skirting boards

 How do you remove laminate flooring without removing baseboards?

-You either use a circular saw, multi-tool or take the manual approach with a pry bar or chisel.
+You either use a multi-tool, circular saw or take the manual approach with a pry bar or chisel.
 However, it’s faster with power tools and creates less mess.

 Can you install laminate flooring without removing baseboards?